heyhusen/heyhusen/content/portfolio/works/portpoliwo.md

 description: Simple CMS using Laravel and Vue.js as SPA
 url: https://github.com/hapakaien/portpoliwo
 ---
-Simple CMS using Laravel and Vue.js as SPA
+Simple CMS using Laravel and Vue.js.
+This CMS was created to empower personal websites.